jagilber-org/mcp-index-server/docs/VSCODE-MCP.md

-# VS Code MCP Integration
+## VS Code MCP Integration

-Configure a custom MCP server in VS Code (or a compatible client) by adding an entry similar to:
+Configure a custom MCP server in VS Code (or compatible client) by adding an entry like:

 ```jsonc
 {